microprediction/microprediction/docs/setup.md

  2. Edit the email address
  3. Run it.

-See the [README](https://github.com/microprediction/microprediction/tree/master/notebook_examples_submission) for limitations, but this is not a terrible way to get going.
+See the [README](https://github.com/microprediction/microprediction/tree/master/notebook_examples_submission) for limitations (other than not working on Windows :) but this is not a terrible way to get going.

 ### Option 2: A bash one-liner: